-11.4 Minimum paid-up capital and fidelity bond
+15.4 Minimum paid-up capital and fidelity bond

-- a) Evidence of Required Minimum Paid up Capital - ₩500,000,000 (Five hundred Million Naira only) (i.e. Bank balances, Fixed asset or Investment in quoted Securities); - b) Current Fidelity Bond covering at least 25% of the minimum paid-up capital as stipulated by the Commission's Rules and Regulations; - c) Notwithstanding the provision of (a) above, the Commission may at any time impose additional financial requirements on the DAOP commensurate with the nature, operations and risks posed by the DAOP a) An application seeking to register as a DAOP shall also comply with requirements for registration of sponsored individuals as contained in SEC Rules and Regulations.
+- a) Evidence of Required Minimum Paid up Capital N500,000,000 (Five hundred Million Naira) N1,000,000,000 (One Billion Naira) (i.e. Bank balances, Fixed asset or Investment in quoted Securities); - b) Current Fidelity Bond covering at least 25% of the minimum paid-up capital as stipulated by the Commission's Rules and Regulations; - c) Notwithstanding the provision of (a) above, the Commission may at any time impose additional financial requirements on the DAOP commensurate with the nature, operations and risks posed by the DAOP a) An applicant seeking to register as a DAOP shall also comply with requirements for registration of sponsored individuals as contained in SEC Rules and Regulations.

-11.5 Sponsored individuals and directors
+15.5 Sponsored Individuals and Directors

-11.6 Corporate documents
+15.6 Corporate Documents

-- a) A copy each of the following, duly certified by the CAC; - b) Certificate of Incorporation (original to be sighted) - c) Memorandum and Articles of Association which shall include the power to perform the specified function; - d) CAC Form(s) showing Statement of Share Capital, Return of Allotment, and Particulars of Directors - e) Latest audited accounts or audited statement of affairs of the company in the case of a new company. - f) Tax Identification Number Clearance Certificate - g) The Commission may require such other documents as it considers necessary for registration.
+A copy each of the following, duly certified by the CAC;

+- a) Certificate of Incorporation (original to be sighted); - b) Memorandum and Articles of Association which shall include the power to perform the specified function; - c) CAC Form(s) showing Statement of Share Capital, Return of Allotment, and Particulars of Directors; - d) Latest audited accounts or audited statement of affairs of the company in the case of a new company; - e) Tax Identification Number and Clearance Certificate;

+The Commission may require such other documents as it considers necessary for registration.

-12.0 Additional requirements
+16.0 Additional Requirements

-- 12.1 An application seeking to register as a DAOP shall also comply with the following additional requirements: - a) a copy of draft rules of the DAOP; - b) sworn undertaking to promptly furnish the Commission with copies of

-- any amendments to the rules of the DAOP; - c) information on the company, including structure and profile of members of its board as well as procedures; - d) Sworn undertaking to keep proper records and render returns as may be specified by the Commission from time to time signed by a director or the company secretary; - e) Sworn undertaking to abide by SEC Rules and Regulations and Investments and Securities Act No.29 of 2007 by a director or the company secretary;
+- 16.1 An applicant seeking to register as a DAOP shall also comply with the following additional requirements: - a) a copy of draft rules of the DAOP; - b) sworn undertaking to promptly furnish the Commission with copies of any amendments to the rules of the DAOP; - c) A sworn undertaking that the applicant will be able to operate an orderly, fair and transparent market in relation to the securities including derivatives that are offered or traded, on or through its platform; - d) information on the company, including structure and profile of members of its board as well as procedures; - e) Sworn undertaking to keep proper records and render returns as may be specified by the Commission from time to time signed by a director or the company secretary; - f) Sworn undertaking by a director or the company secretary, to abide by SEC Rules and Regulations and Investments and Securities Act No.29 of 2007 as may be amended from time to time;

-12.2 A registered DAOP shall:
+16.2 A registered DAOP shall:

-- a) Manage all risks associated with its business and operation; - b) Have sufficient financial, human, technical and other resources for its operation at all times; - c) Ensure appropriate security arrangement, taking into account the scale of its business operations and risks; - d) Maintain and comply with the enterprise risk management framework
+- a) Manage all risks associated with its business and operation; - b) Have sufficient financial, human, technical and other resources for its operation at all times; - c) Ensure appropriate security arrangement, taking into account the scale of its business operations and risks; - d) Maintain and comply with the enterprise risk management framework.

-13.0 Approval of the Board
+17.0 Approval of the Board

-13.1 A DAOP shall have a board, the membership of which shall be subject to approval of the Commission before registration at the CAC;
+17.1 A DAOP shall have a Board, the membership of which shall be subject to approval of the Commission before registration at the CAC;

-14.0 Appointment of Chief Executive Officer and Principal Officers
+18.0 Appointment of Chief Executive Officer and Principal Officers